-Since Berenice Abbott taught classes in the 1930s, The New School has been in the forefront of photography education and experimentation.
+Since Berenice Abbott taught classes in the 1930s, The New School has been at the forefront of photography education and experimentation.
 The tradition continues in our current program of workshops and lectures taught by professional photographers.
 Most photography courses at The New School use technology-supported classrooms to review student work in digital formats.
 While traditional 35mm prints and slides are welcome, students should be aware that the Photography department does not maintain a darkroom for individual use.

-Our faculty of working professionals brings talent and a variety of aesthetic viewpoints to a program designed to introduce novices to the art and craft of performing for theater, film, and television and to introduce trained performers to specialized skills.
+Our faculty of working professionals brings talent and a variety of aesthetic viewpoints to a program designed to introduce novices to the art and craft of performing for theater, film, and television and to instruct trained performers in specialized skills.

 The New School offers courses in creative arts and health as the curriculum of a nine-course certificate program.
 This curriculum integrates music, drama, dance, art and visual arts into the practice of psychotherapy.
 Courses are both didactic and experiential and are grounded in the latest developments in psychology and mind-body healing.
 Field work and internship opportunities are available in diverse settings.